Kong/docs.konghq.com/app/_hub/kong-inc/request-transformer-advanced/index.md

         return "Basic " .. value  -- added proper prefix
       end)())

-*NOTE:* especially in multi-line templates like the example above, make sure not to add any trailing white-space or new-lines.
+*NOTE:* Especially in multi-line templates like the example above, make sure not to add any trailing white-space or new-lines.
 Since these would be outside the placeholders they would be considered part of the template, and hence would be appended to the generated value.